MicroEJ/docs/DeviceDeveloperGuide/appendix/tools/ui/static/static.rst

     +---------------------+--------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 ..
 [1]
-   Exception: When using MicroEJ platform, where there is no equivalent to the ``LLINPUT_IMPL_getInitialStateValue`` function.
-If no ``values`` array is provided, and the MicroEJ platform is being used, all state machines take 0 as their initial state value.
+   Exception: When using MicroEJ Platform, where there is no equivalent to the ``LLINPUT_IMPL_getInitialStateValue`` function.
+If no ``values`` array is provided, and the MicroEJ Platform is being used, all state machines take 0 as their initial state value.